ARP Humaitá

+ARP Humaitá was a river gunboat of the Humaitá class used by the Paraguayan Navy.
+Launched in 1930, it participated in the Chaco War, transporting soldiers to the front.
+After the war, it was involved in numerous rebellions.
+In 1983, it was decommissioned from active service in the Paraguayan Navy and made accessible to the public as a museum ship.

 History

 In 1927, President Eligio Ayala decided to expand Paraguay's navy in response to the escalating conflict with Bolivia over the Gran Chaco region, a dispute ongoing since 1887.
 Naval officer José Bozzano developed plans for the new vessels, emphasizing shallow draft and a significant number of deck guns at the expense of armor and mobility.
 These specifications were designed for operations on rivers against air and land targets.
 Negotiations were conducted with Denmark, Italy, France, and the United Kingdom.
-On 26 September 1928, a contract was signed with an Italian supplier for the construction of two gunboats at a cost of $1.25 million USD.
+On 26 September 1928, a contract was signed with an Italian supplier for the construction of two gunboats at a cost of US$1.25 million.

 Construction

 The keel for the ship was laid on 21 April 1929 at the Cantieri navali Odero shipyard in Genoa, Italy.
 Initially named Capitán Cabral, the vessel was launched on 16 April 1930.
 Its name was officially changed to Humaitá on 30 July 1930.